-Infection is transmitted to humans via inhalation of excreta of sigmodontine rodents (especially the deer mouse).
+Infection is transmitted to humans via inhalation of excreta of sigmodontine rodents (especially the deer mouse for Sin Nombre virus).
 Most cases occur west of the Mississippi River in spring or summer, typically after heavy rains that elicit vegetation growth that serves as food that promotes rodent population growth.

 If HPS is suspected, echocardiography should be done to exclude cardiogenic pulmonary edema.

-CBC, liver function tests, and urinalysis are also usually done.
+Complete blood count, liver tests, and urinalysis are also usually done.
 HPS causes mild neutrophilic leukocytosis, hemoconcentration, and thrombocytopenia.
-Modest elevation of LDH, AST, and ALT, with decreased serum albumin, is typical.
+Modest elevation of lactic dehydrogenase, aspartate aminotransferase, and alanine aminotransferase, with decreased serum albumin, is typical.
 Urinalysis shows minimal abnormalities.

-Diagnosis is with serologic testing or reverse transcriptase–PCR.
+Diagnosis of HPS is with serologic testing or reverse transcriptase–PCR.